-We are excited to bring you another year of amazing, talented performers in two venues.
+We are excited to bring you another year of amazing, talented performers –

 Where to See Performances:

-The Performing Arts Tent is at the corner of Kurdson Way and Chandler's Road
+is located within the Pennsic University, near the corner of Kurdson Way and Chandler's Road

-( see map), with complete facilities for performers, including a stage, lighting, and a small backstage area.
+).
+It has facilities for performers, including a stage, lighting, and a small backstage area,

 The Pennsic Performing Arts staff are ready to assist you in scheduling your performances and rehearsals